Savannah's small size doesn’t mean it lacks distinct neighborhoods, each with their own character and reasons to visit.

 Wilmington Island

 Approximately 15,000 permanent residents live on Wilmington Island, roughly 11 miles northeast of downtown Savannah.
-Visitors to Wilmington Island can go on boat tours, fishing charters and Daufuskie Island day trips from Bull River Marina.
+Visitors can go on boat tours, fishing charters and Daufuskie Island day trips from Bull River Marina.
 If you prefer to stay on dry land, check out golf and other recreational amenities at Savannah Country Club.

 Talahi